 - Sterilize jars lids and rings in the dishwasher.

-- Great served as an appetizer over a block of cream cheese with crackers or as a condiment with meat.
+- This jelly is great served as an appetizer over a block of cream cheese with crackers or as a condiment with meat.

 - Add red and green jalapeño and sweet peppers for more color.

-- May stir in a few drops of green food coloring, if desired.
+- You may stir in a few drops of food coloring, if desired.

-- Do not double recipe.
-Just make another batch, it will not set up.
+- Do not double this recipe; it will not set up.
+Just make another batch.

-- Always wear plastic gloves when dealing with jalapeños pepper.
+- Always wear plastic gloves when dealing with jalapeño peppers.

 Making and canning all kinds of delicious relishes and many other foods saves money and also is a great project, especially if you have kids!
 I use these Kerr quilted crystal jars, but you might want to see what other sizes and kinds would work best for you and whatever you are deciding to put up!

 Take a Poll!